Large-Volume Seeding: Seed Millions of Records

 seedfast seed --scope "seed 1 million orders with line items"

-- You approve or refine — if something's off, you say what to change right in the terminal
+- You approve or refine β if something's off, describe what to change; Seedfast replans without restarting

-If there are dependency issues — say, a table needs data from another table you didn't include — Seedfast warns you before seeding starts.
-Not halfway through, when you've already been waiting for minutes.
+If there are dependency issues β a table that needs data from another table you didn't include β Seedfast warns you before seeding starts, not halfway through.

 Thirty rows won't surface the slow query that only appears at 100K.
-You need a database that behaves like production under pressure.
+You need a database that behaves like production under realistic load.

 Seeding Plan: